gridcoin-community/Gridcoin-Site/_data/readme.md

 # What are these pages?

-To avoid manually editing HTML repetitively by hand, we make use of [templates](https://middlemanapp.com/basics/templating-language/) and [data files](https://middlemanapp.com/advanced/data-files/) for both the blog and the whitelist for the Gridcoin website.
+To avoid manually editing HTML repetitively by hand, we make use of [templates](https://middlemanapp.com/basics/templating-language/) and [data files](https://middlemanapp.com/advanced/data-files/) for the whitelist for the Gridcoin website.

-## Contributing towards the blog

 ### Template